 Your stride length is directly related to your cadence.
 What is cadence?
 That is the number of times you step per minute.

 Running experts state that 180 is the optimal cadence for running.
-If you are looking to increase leg turnover this is an excellent goal.
-The thing a runner needs to focus on is if that can be done for them without causing injury or other problems.
+It can be a worthy goal if you are looking to increase leg turnover and can accomplish this without injury.

 Okay, we have come full circle.
 If you calculate cadence and it’s on the low side, try to work on it.
-Unless you get pain, discomfort, or find suddenly that all the brain space it takes to do this sucks the joy out of running, keep trying.
+Unless you’re in pain or find that all the brain space it takes to do this sucks the joy out of running, keep trying.

-What it boils down to is that yes, for many people increasing stride length will help them run faster.
-If that’s your goal, give it a whirl.
+It boils down to that increasing stride length will help them run faster for many people.
+So if that’s your goal, give it a whirl.
 However, if you’re just trying to empty out your brain and stress release while running, it may not be worth your effort.